masterpiecemarketing/Magnific-Popup/website/documentation.md

 ### How to place gallery navigation arrows "inside" the image?

 See [example on CodePen](http://codepen.io/dimsemenov/pen/JGjHK).
+Updated [example on CodePen](http://codepen.io/anon/pen/NPYgwm) accounts for galleries with only one item.

 ### How to override some function without modifying the source files?